Serhiy Ostapenko: Early years

 In 1904, he started working as a teacher in a two-grade school of Turiysk of Kovel uyezd.
-In 1905, Ostapenko was arrested for being a member of the [Ukrainian Socialist Revolutionary Party].
-He spent the next three years in jail for political reasons as he claimed.
+In 1905, Ostapenko was arrested for being a member of the Ukrainian Socialist-Revolutionary Party.
+He spent the next three years in jail for "political reasons", as he claimed.
 After his release, Ostapenko had some trouble of finding employment.
-He graduated from the Vladimir cadet corps after final tests in 1909 and the same year enrolled into the Economic school of Kyiv Commercial Institute (now Kyiv National Economic University).
+He graduated from the Vladimir Cadet Corps after final tests in 1909 and the same year enrolled into the Economic school of Kyiv Commercial Institute (now Kyiv National Economic University).
 Upon his graduation in 1913 he was sent to Germany for extended studies in Economics.

 In 1913 he returned to Ukraine where he found the job as head of the Bureau of Statistics in Balta uyezd of Podolia Governorate.
 In 1914 Ostapenko was transferred to Kharkiv where he headed the Bureau of Statistics for the Mining Industry of Sloboda Ukraine.
 Later he returned to Kyiv where he worked as a private-docent in the Kyiv Commercial Institute until 1917.

 The revolution

 In January 1918, Ostapenko was appointed as an economic adviser to the Ukrainian economic commission of Vsevolod Holubovych for the negotiations in Brest-Litovsk (see Treaty of Brest-Litovsk (Ukraine–Central Powers).
-On March 14, 1918 he worked to the trade commission of Mykola Porsh for the goods exchange with the Central Powers and responsible to the Council of People's Ministers.
+On 14 March 1918 he worked to the trade commission of Mykola Porsh for the goods exchange with the Central Powers and responsible to the Council of People's Ministers.

 During the times of the Ukrainian State Ostapenko was included to the Serhiy Shelukhin's economic commission of the Ukrainian peace delegation during the negotiations with the delegation of the Soviet Russia in Kyiv.
-These negotiations took place from May 23 through October 7, 1918.
+These negotiations took place from 23 May through 7 October 1918.
 Concurrently, he lectured in political economy, economical geography, and others for various schools in Kyiv.